Petra Kvitova withdraws from French Open after sustaining ankle injury during 'post-match press requirements'

 NAOMI OSAKA WITHDRAWS FROM FRENCH OPEN AMID SCRUTINY OVER MEDIA BOYCOTT

-"It is with great disappointment that I announce my withdrawal from Roland Garros," he statement read.
+"It is with great disappointment that I announce my withdrawal from Roland Garros," the statement read.
 "During my post-match press requirements on Sunday I fell and hurt my ankle.
 Unfortunately, after an MRI and much discussion with my team, I have made the tough decision that it would be unwise to play on it."

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM